| Barry MacDonnell's

 ☼ Generally, it is easier (and possibly more reliable) to insert a few bullet outline items inside another outline style if you (1) type the primary outline first, then (2) go back and select the items you want bulleted, and then (3) apply the Bullet outline style (with Insert, Outline/Bullets...,) to just those selected items as explained in the above paragraphs.

-☼ To copy-and-paste (insert) text that contains an outline into the current outline
+☼ Insert an outline into another outline (or how to copy-and-paste text that contains an outline into the current outline)

 When you insert (or paste) text that contains [Outline][Para Style] codes into the current outline, those codes probably will conflict with the existing outline's codes (located farther "upstream" from the current paste location).